cschladetsch/xiq/Readme.md

 Now, this may seem like a really small, trivial and badly written game.
 And it is.

 *However* it is written with practically no 3rd-party library source or components.
-It uses a framebuffer of NxM pixels, and a sound buffer of unsigned 8-bit bytes.
+It uses a framebuffer of pixels, and a sound buffer of unsigned 8-bit bytes.
 These are provided by SDL, as well as input.

 Nothing else is used.
 So when a line has to be drawn, I had to write a line-draw algorithm.
 Want to draw a circle?
 Then write the algorithm to plot the points of a circle (quickly).